 This is the Fostoria American Footed Dessert, with a Hexagon Foot.
 Out of the several dessert dishes that I talk about, this is the only dessert dish that has a hexagon foot.
 There are other pieces in the Fostoria American line; however, that have a hexagon foot – such as the 10 oz.
 Goblet and 2½ oz.
 Wine.
 The hexagon foot is a polygon with six edges and six vertices.

 While there are published books that refer to this piece as a “Sherbet” – I do not.
 The reason I do not is because it was never classified or named a Sherbet by the Fostoria Glass Company.
 When they introduced it in the 1930’s, they called it a “Footed Dessert”.
 Later on, as years passed, they started calling it a “Footed Dessert, (Hex.
 Foot)”.
-The Sherbet dishes were first introduced in the 1920’s, and this particular Footed Dessert dish was not introduced until the next decade.
+The Sherbet dishes were first introduced in the 1920’s; however, this particular Footed Dessert dish was not introduced until the next decade.